-The "Accredited" status is awarded for a three year period.
-During the three year period the agency must submit an annual report and proofs of compliance for four performance related standards.
-These are reviewed as they are received and continued compliance verified.
-During the last year of the three year period the agency must prepare updated documentation on all of the Standards and another on site review is conducted.
-The findings are submitted to the Accreditation Committee for consideration to approve "Accredited" status for the next three years.
+The Tier 1 status is awarded for a three-year period.
+During the three-year period the agency must submit an annual report and proofs of compliance for specific performance related standards.
+These are reviewed by the ALEAP Director as they are received and continued compliance verified.
+During the three-year period the agency must prepare updated documentation on all of the standards and another on site review is conducted.
+The findings are submitted to the ALEAP Committee for consideration to approve continued Tier 1 status for the next three years.